shuklabhisekh/Clone-of-Theory.com/README.md

 # ***Theory.com Clone - Construct-Week-Project***

 ### *<u>Tech</u>*
-We make replica of theory.com, we try to implement basic ecommerce Functionalities
+We make replica of <a href="https://www.theory.com" target="_blank">Theory.com</a>, we try to implement basic ecommerce Functionalities
 ##### Tech we use HTML, CSS, JavaScript & rapidAPI(zappos.com)